Rak256/Neural-Network-/README.md

 <img width="765" height="180" alt="image" src="https://github.com/user-attachments/assets/26b59ae8-4bdd-4c56-9aa5-b6ec671ec095" />

 Collecting the cost of these trials would result in the multiplication of m samples.
 To avoid this, we take the logarithm of the this probability L. Now, collecting this cost would result in the summation of m samples instead.
-We then average this total cost over all samples so that the magnitude doesn't scale with label size.
+We then average this total cost over all samples so that the magnitude of cost doesn't scale with label size.

 # Backwards Propagation Cost Gradient Calculation
 ### (Sources: